Make French Vanilla Ice Cream at Home

 0.0 from 0 votes

-French Vanilla Ice Cream Recipe, start by heating milk and cream with vanilla and salt to steaming, then whisk yolks with sugar until pale.
-Temper the eggs with hot dairy and cook gently to 170–175°F for safety and body.
+French Vanilla Ice Cream Recipe — start by heating milk and cream with vanilla and salt until just steaming, then whisk yolks with sugar until pale and ribbony.
+Temper the eggs by slowly adding hot dairy, then cook gently until the custard reaches a safe and supportive 170–175°F (77–79°C) for body and food safety.

 Key Takeaways

-• Only six ingredients and one essential tool: a frozen canister ice cream maker.
+• Simple formula: six ingredients plus one primary tool — a frozen canister or compressor ice cream maker.

-• Chill thoroughly before churning and press plastic to the surface when freezing.
+• Chill the mixture thoroughly (4 hours to overnight) before churning; press plastic to the surface when freezing to avoid crystallization.

 French Vanilla Ice Cream